-Prerequisite: BIO 214 with a minimum grade of D or BIO 215 with a minimum grade of D or ENVS 203 with a minimum grade of D.
+Prerequisite: BIO 215 with a minimum grade of D or ENVS 203 with a minimum grade of D.

 BIO 391.
 Animal Behavior.
 3 Hours.

 An exploration of the diverse science of animal behavior.
 Topics will range from the ultimate evolutionary causes of behavior to the internal mechanisms (such as genes and hormones) that influence animals responding to complex, environmental factors.